Riebeckite

-Riebeckite is a sodium-rich member of the amphibole group of silicate minerals, chemical formula Na_{2}(Fe^{2+}_{3}Fe^{3+}_{2})Si_{8}O_{22}(OH)_{2}.
-It forms a solid solution series with magnesioriebeckite.
+Riebeckite is a sodium-rich member of the amphibole group of silicate minerals.
+It has chemical formula Na_{2}(Fe^{2+}_{3}Fe^{3+}_{2})Si_{8}O_{22}(OH)_{2}.
+It forms a solid solution series with magnesioriebeckite, where Mg substitutes for Fe^{2+}.
 It crystallizes in the monoclinic system, usually as long prismatic crystals showing a diamond-shaped cross section, but also in fibrous, bladed, acicular, columnar, and radiating forms.
 Its Mohs hardness is 5.0–6.0, and its specific gravity is 3.0–3.4.
-Cleavage is perfect, two directions in the shape of a rhombus; fracture is uneven, splintery.
+It has perfect cleavage in two directions in the shape of a rhombus, while its fracture is uneven and splintery.
 It is often translucent to nearly opaque.

 Name and discovery

 Riebeckite was first described in 1888 for an occurrence on Socotra Island, Aden Governorate, Yemen, and named for German explorer Emil Riebeck (1853–1885).

-The mineral, particularly its fibrous form, is also known as crocidolite.

 Occurrence

-Riebeckite typically forms dark-blue elongated to fibrous crystals in highly alkali granites, syenites, rarely in felsic volcanics, granite pegmatites and schist.
+Riebeckite typically forms dark-blue elongated to fibrous crystals in highly alkali granites and syenites.
+It forms more rarely in felsic volcanics, granite pegmatites and schist.
 It occurs in banded iron formations as the asbestiform variety crocidolite (blue asbestos).
 It occurs in association with aegirine, nepheline, albite, arfvedsonite in igneous rocks; with tremolite, ferro-actinolite in metamorphic rocks; and with grunerite, magnetite, hematite, stilpnomelane, ankerite, siderite, calcite, chalcedonic quartz in iron formations.

 Riebeckite granite

 The riebeckite granite known as ailsite, found on the island of Ailsa Craig in western Scotland, is prized for its use in the manufacture of curling stones.

 Riebeckite granite was used for the facing stones of the Canton Viaduct from Moyles Quarry (a.k.a.
-Canton Viaduct Quarry) now part of Borderland State Park in Massachusetts, US.
-The commonwealth's name is even taken from an Algonquian word for the Great Blue Hill, which got its color from this form of granite.
+Canton Viaduct Quarry), now part of Borderland State Park in the US state of Massachusetts.
+The commonwealth's name is taken from an Algonquian word for the Great Blue Hill, whose color is due to this form of granite.